 I hadn’t realised that a camera lens is much more sensitive to light than the human eye.
 What I couldn’t see my camera could.

 As if on cue three more buses pulled up, spewing a flood of people from their doors.
-Clearly many people do not understand that the flash on their camera is not able to light up space and proceeded to fire annoying bright lights into the sky.
+Clearly, many people do not understand that the flash on their camera is not able to light up space and they proceeded to fire annoying bright lights into the sky.
 A keen photographer standing nearby shouted aggressively at them.
 Disappointment, the long wait, and the bitter cold, made tempers short.

-Despite the perfect conditions luck was not on our side, and an hour later we returned to the bus without seeing even a glimpse of the Aurora.
+Despite the perfect conditions, luck was not on our side and an hour later we returned to the bus without seeing even a glimpse of the Aurora.
 Most tour groups in Reykjavik offer the chance to take the tour again another night if you don’t see anything.
 Unfortunately our schedule, and cloudy weather, prevented us from taking this offer.

 Four days later we followed a local tip and walked out to Grottuviti lighthouse—a short walk along the harbour from downtown Reykjavik.
 A dull white cloud hung low in the otherwise clear sky; stars shone brightly behind it.
 Remembering the advice of the tour guide on our trip I set up the camera and took a shot.
 The Aurora glowed back at me in all its glory.